Part 1 Association Membership

 Association Membership is renewed every year in April following the March Annual General Meeting.
 If you have recently been given a plot and you would like to join the association please ask when collecting your gate key from the shop or complete the online registration form.

-The subscription for the year April 2021 – April 2022 year is £5* per registered plot holder, co-workers are included free of charge.
+The subscription for the year April 2022– April 2023 year is £6* per plot, co-workers are included free of charge.

 - Access to the on site shop which offers both convenience and a comprehensive stock list at favourable prices.